Um Tai-Jung

-Um Tai-Jung (born December 28, 1938, Mungyeong City, Gyeongsangbuk-do Province) is a representative first-generation abstract sculptor in the Republic of Korea.
-He graduated from the Department of Sculpture in College of Fine Arts at Seoul National University, studied at Saint Martin's School of Art in London, and held positions as a research professor at Berlin Fine Arts University and professor in the Department of Sculpture in College of Fine Arts at Seoul National University.
+Um Tai-Jung (born December 28, 1938, Mungyeong, North Gyeongsang Province) is a representative first-generation abstract sculptor in South Korea.
+He graduated from the Department of Sculpture in the College of Fine Arts at Seoul National University, studied at Saint Martin's School of Art in London, and held positions as a research professor at Berlin University of the Arts and professor in the Department of Sculpture in the College of Fine Arts at Seoul National University.

 Education

 He graduated from the Department of Sculpture and the Graduate School of Education at Seoul National University in 1964 and 1966, respectively.
 He served as a professor at his alma mater from 1981 to 2004.

 In 2019, he was selected as the only artist in Korea to participate in the Frieze London Sculpture held in the UK.
-He became emeritus Professor at the Seoul National University in 2004 and a member of the National Academy of Arts of The Republic of Korea in 2013.
+He became emeritus professor at the Seoul National University in 2004 and a member of the National Academy of Arts of the Republic of Korea in 2013.